How Property Management Duties are Evolving

 A property manager’s most important job is to ensure that vacant properties are filled.
 This is where advertising, marketing, and communication skills come into play.
 It’s not just about good-looking real estate and a competitive rental rate anymore.
 Property managers need to think outside the box to attract tenants and make sure vacant properties are filled as quickly and efficiently as possible.

-Investors and property owners are constantly searching for ways to increase ROI.
+Investors and property management company owners are constantly searching for ways to increase ROI on their property or on multiple properties.
 As Multifamily Executive states, “we’ll see owners and operators return their focus to controlling, reducing, and aggregating costs.
 Additionally, finding new ways to maximize ancillary income through sound processes and creative revenue streams such as door-to-door trash pickup, alarm systems, and washer/dryer rentals will become a competitive advantage.”
 Property managers can also consider smart package lockers as an effective way to satisfy residents while also generating revenue.
-Package lockers allow residents to pick up their packages at their convenience while helping property managers to streamline management duties and responsibilities to reduce operational costs.
+Parcel lockers allow residents to pick up their packages at their convenience while helping property managers to streamline management duties and responsibilities to reduce operational costs.

 Leveraging a Human-Centric Business Model